johns-vanilla-php/bat-various-batch-files/ssh-keygen/README.md

 - You have Git installed [^3]
 - You have FireFox installed [^4]
 - Your computer is up to date

-## What it does
-This file is used to create a Secure Shell (SSH) connection between Virtual Studio Code (VS Code) and GitHub.

 ## Install
 You can copy the contents of the [generate-github-keys.bat](ssh-keygen/generate-github-keys.bat) and paste them into a new Text (.txt) document.
 Chamge the file extension from .txt to .bat, then double-click the file to run it.